mosip/id-authentication/design/registration/registration-packetcreation.md

     -   Officer / Supervisor -- Bio-Metric

-    -   Enrollment Id.
+    -   Registration Id.

     -   Packet Metadata.

-    -   Enrollment Acknowledgement form.
+    -   Registration Acknowledgement form.

--   Enrollment packet should be stored in encrypted format in the local hard disk.
+-   Registration packet should be stored in encrypted format in the local hard disk.

--   Once the packet is created the same shouldn't be sent to the server until it is approved by the Enrollment Supervisor.
+-   Once the packet is created the same shouldn't be sent to the server until it is approved by the Registration Supervisor.

 -   The API should return the success / failure status code along with the respective message.